-Jen Peedom is a BAFTA nominated director, well-known for her gripping, intimate portraits of people in extreme circumstances.
-Her credits include the internationally renowned documentaries MIRACLE ON EVEREST, LIVING THE END and SOLO, which played in the Official Selection of major documentary festivals including IDFA and Sheffield and won numerous awards including an AFI for Best Documentary.
+Jen Peedom is a BAFTA nominated director, known for her gripping, intimate portraits of people in extreme circumstances.
+Her credits include the internationally renowned feature documentaries SOLO, SHERPA and most recently MOUNTAIN, a collaboration with the Australian Chamber Orchestra.

 In 2010, Jen was the inaugural recipient of the David & Joan Williams Documentary Fellowship which recognizes and rewards creative ambition, intellectual rigour and innovation in documentary cinema.

-She is represented by Bec Smith at United Talent Agency and Jungleboys for her commercial work.
+She is represented by Bec Smith at United Talent Agency.